Royal Rumble (2012): Preliminary matches

 The actual pay-per-view opened with a Triple Threat Steel Cage match with Daniel Bryan defending his World Heavyweight Championship against Mark Henry and Big Show.
 Bryan retained by escaping the cage after he fell from Big Show's grasp (Bryan was climbing out of the cage, and Show was trying to pull him back in over the top) and fell to the arena floor.

-The next match was an Eight-Diva tag team match with Alicia Fox, Eve Torres, Kelly Kelly and Tamina Snuka taking on The Bella Twins (Nikki and Brie Bella) and The Divas of Doom (Divas Champion Beth Phoenix and Natalya).
+The next match was an Eight-Diva tag team match with Alicia Fox, Eve Torres, Kelly Kelly, and Tamina Snuka taking on The Bella Twins (Nikki Bella and Brie Bella) and The Divas of Doom (Divas Champion Beth Phoenix and Natalya).
 The latter team won after Phoenix tagged herself in and performed a glam slam on Kelly Kelly, scoring the pinfall.

 The following match was between John Cena and Kane.
 After a back and forth contest, the action would spill from the ring, and the match ended in a double count-out.
 After the match, Kane would continue his assault, hitting Cena with multiple chair shots before attacking an injured Zack Ryder, who was watching the event from a private office.
 Kane dragged Ryder to the ring and performed a Tombstone Piledriver on him.
-Cena then reentered the ring and tried to retaliate, but Kane chokeslammed him.
+Cena then reentered the ring and tried to retaliate, only for Kane to execute a chokeslam on him.

-The next match was made after Drew McIntyre requested a spot in the Royal Rumble, asking Smackdown GM Teddy Long for an opportunity to prove himself, so he gave him a match against a mystery opponent who turned out to be Brodus Clay.
+The next match was made after Drew McIntyre requested a spot in the Royal Rumble, asking SmackDown general manager Teddy Long for an opportunity to prove himself, so he gave him a match against a mystery opponent who turned out to be Brodus Clay.
 Despite McIntyre starting the match well, Clay would quickly defeat him after a running splash.

 The penultimate match of the card was the WWE Championship match between reigning champion CM Punk and Dolph Ziggler with Raw interim GM John Laurinaitis serving as outside enforcer.
 As per the match stipulations, Ziggler's tag team partner Jack Swagger and manager Vickie Guerrero were both banned from ringside.
 The first part of the match was a hold-for-hold encounter.
 Towards the latter part of the match Punk had Ziggler beaten, but the referee was knocked out and unable to make the count.
 Punk would execute a second GTS and both the referee and enforcer Laurinaitis counted to three and Punk retained his championship.